COMMUNITY CONSERVANCIES

 • Lease Programme;

-• Education Bursary Programme;
+• Bursary Programme;

 covers high school and/or university fees for high-achieving student community members.